metio/terraform-provider-k8s/docs/data-sources/karpenter_sh_node_claim_v1_manifest.md

 Required:

 - `key` (String) The label key that the selector applies to.
-- `operator` (String) Represents a key's relationship to a set of values.Valid operators are In, NotIn, Exists, DoesNotExist.
+- `operator` (String) Represents a key's relationship to a set of values.
+Valid operators are In, NotIn, Exists, DoesNotExist.
 Gt, and Lt.

 Optional:

-- `min_values` (Number) This field is ALPHA and can be dropped or replaced at any timeMinValues is the minimum number of unique values required to define the flexibility of the specific requirement.
+- `min_values` (Number) This field is ALPHA and can be dropped or replaced at any time MinValues is the minimum number of unique values required to define the flexibility of the specific requirement.
 - `values` (List of String) An array of string values.
-If the operator is In or NotIn,the values array must be non-empty.
-If the operator is Exists or DoesNotExist,the values array must be empty.
-If the operator is Gt or Lt, the valuesarray must have a single element, which will be interpreted as an integer.This array is replaced during a strategic merge patch.
+If the operator is In or NotIn, the values array must be non-empty.
+If the operator is Exists or DoesNotExist, the values array must be empty.
+If the operator is Gt or Lt, the values array must have a single element, which will be interpreted as an integer.
+This array is replaced during a strategic merge patch.

 <a id="nestedatt--spec--resources"></a>